sergekrstic/barefoot-fire/docs/feature-ideas.md

 - [ ] Figure out how the events data works.
 - [ ] Figure out how I might use the "budgeting" data for my barefoot fire dashboard
 - [ ] Figure out how I might use the "event" data for my barefoot fire dashboard
+- [ ] Figure out how to normalise the data in `react-query`.
+This will reduce the memory footprint.

 ## Statusbar